davidkartchner/biomedical-entity-linking/bioel/README.md

 ## Development Instructions

-1. Install as in editable package using `pip` as shown above.
+1. Install it as an editable package using `pip` as shown above.
 1. Add any new dependencies to `setup.py`.
 1. Add tests to `tests/` directory.